My 8 Full Time Living In Our RV Regrets

 We’ve been full-time RVing for a little over ten years and have gone through a lot in that period, including several RV changes, a new baby, COVID-19, and some silly mishaps here and there.

-Generally, the experience has been awesome, and we did lots of things right when we got into RVing, albeit we weren’t so knowledgeable.
+Generally, the experience has been excellent, and we did lots of things right when we got into RVing, albeit we weren’t so knowledgeable.

-In that time, however, there were also some stuff we realized we wish we had known better before we started.
+However, during that time, we also realized some things we wish we had known better before we started.
 We’re still discovering things we wish we had known sooner; these are our full-time RV regrets.

-In this article, I’ll focus on all our RV regrets and take my time to share the mistakes and wrongs we did, and hopefully, this should help you avoid such mistakes.
+In this article, I’ll focus on all our RV regrets and take my time to share our mistakes and wrongdoings.
+Hopefully, this will help you avoid such mistakes.

 Read on!